kawen25/Projects_Kailey_Wen/README.md

 ### Missingness Dependency

-**1. Cause Category Detail and Cause Category (MAR)** Let's look at 'CAUSE.CATEGORY.DETAIL' (as it has 471 missing values) and see if its missing values depends on 'CAUSE.CATEGORY'
+**1. Cause Category Detail and Cause Category (MAR)**

 **Null Hypothesis:** The missingness of cause category detail is not dependent on cause category

 **Alternative Hypothesis:** The missingness of cause category detail is dependent on cause category